 Plants, like humans, need a wide variety of nutrients to thrive.
 They need their non-mineral and mineral nutrients.
 Also, like humans, they’ll become unhealthy if you give them too much or too little nutrients.
 So, here’s an easy breakdown of what plants in your yard need.
 Then, we have fertilizer recipes that you can try at home.

 Non-mineral Nutrients: Hydrogen-Oxygen-Carbon

 Do you remember learning about photosynthesis?
 It’s the process of how plants make their food.
 They take water (H2O) and sunlight to create carbohydrates that they eat.
 Then, they release oxygen back into the air.

 The non-mineral nutrient intake of plants is only impacted by watering and sunlight, not fertilizers.
-We’re about to talk about all of the mineral nutrients plants also need to thrive which is where fertilizers and how they’re made matters.
+We’re about to talk about all the mineral nutrients plants also need to thrive, where fertilizers are, and how they’re made of matter.

 The Big Three Macronutrients: Nitrogen-Phosphorus-Potassium

 Every plant needs a regular dose of N-P-K to grow.
 But, the soil usually lacks N-P-K because plants use it all up.
 All fertilizers must have the N-P-K trio, or there’s no point.